Do not resuscitate: Japan

 In Japan, DNR orders are known as Do Not Attempt Resuscitation (DNAR).
 Currently, there are no laws or guidelines in place regarding DNAR orders but they are still routinely used.
 A request to withdraw from life support can be completed by the patient or a surrogate.
 In addition, it is common for Japanese doctors and nurses to be involved in the decision-making process for the DNAR form.

 Jordan

 DNRs are not recognized by Jordan.
 Physicians attempt to resuscitate all patients regardless of individual or familial wishes.

 Nigeria

 There is no formally accepted protocol for DNRs in Nigeria's healthcare delivery system.
 Written wills may act as a good guide in many end of life scenarios, but often physicians and/or patients' families will act as the decision makers.
 As quoted in a 2016 article on Advanced Directives in Nigeria, "everything derives from communal values, the common good, the social goals, traditional practices, cooperative virtues and social relationship.
 Individuals do not exist in a vacuum but within a web of social and cultural relationships."
-It is important to note that there are vast cultural differences and perspectives on end of life within Nigeria itself between regions and communities of different ancestry.
+There are vast cultural differences and perspectives on end of life within Nigeria itself between regions and communities of different ancestry.